Why is My House so Humid

 - When outdoor humidity is low, open the windows and let in the fresh breezes.
 Otherwise, keep the windows closed.
 You can use a small weather station or online tool to help you track humidity conditions in your neighborhood.

-Finally, a whole-house dehumidifier can boost your air conditioner’s ability to remove humidity.
-You can easily program the level you want so the equipment runs only when it’s needed.
 To learn more about keeping the humidity levels in your Jacksonville, Florida home at a comfortable level, get in touch with us today!